-Service as an overlapping director or officer of Sorrento and us could create, or appear to create, conflicts of interest with respect to matters involving or affecting more than one of the companies to which Dr. Ji owes fiduciary duties.
-For example, these matters could relate to potential acquisitions of businesses or products, the development and ownership of technologies and product candidates, the sale of products, markets and other matters in which our best interest and the best interests of our stockholders may conflict with the best interests of Sorrento and its stockholders.
-In particular, it is possible that we may be precluded from participating in certain business opportunities that we might otherwise have participated in as those opportunities may be presented to Sorrento because Dr. Ji may deem such opportunities to have a greater benefit to Sorrento than to us.
+Due to the interrelated nature of Sorrento and Aardvark with us as a result of the foregoing overlapping relationships, conflicts of interest may arise with respect to transactions involving business dealings between us and Aardvark and between us and Sorrento.
+Service as an overlapping director or officer of Sorrento and/or Aardvark and us could create, or appear to create, conflicts of interest with respect to matters involving or affecting more than one of the companies to which such directors or officers owe fiduciary duties.
+For example, these matters could relate to potential acquisitions of businesses or products, the development and ownership of technologies and product candidates, the sale of products, markets and other matters in which our best interest and the best interests of our stockholders may conflict with the best interests of Sorrento or Aardvark and their respective stockholders.
+In particular, it is possible that we may be precluded from participating in certain business opportunities that we might otherwise have participated in as those opportunities may be presented to Aardvark or Sorrento because such directors may deem such opportunities to have a greater benefit to Aardvark or Sorrento than to us.
+In addition, we, Sorrento and Aardvark may disagree regarding the interpretation of certain terms in the Aardvark Asset Purchase Agreement or the Bill of Sale.
+Conflicts could also arise in any renegotiation or extension of these agreements.
+From time to time, Aardvark, Sorrento or their respective affiliates may enter into additional transactions with us or our subsidiaries or affiliates.
+In an effort to balance their conflicting interests, our directors or officers may approve terms equally favorable to Aardvark, Sorrento and us as opposed to negotiating terms more favorable to us but adverse to Sorrento or Aardvark.

-In addition, Dr. Ji may own shares of Sorrento common stock, options to purchase shares of Sorrento common stock or other Sorrento equity awards.
-The holdings of such common stock, options or other equity awards of Sorrento may be significant for Dr. Ji compared to his total assets.
-Such ownership of any Sorrento equity awards creates, or may create the appearance of, conflicts of interest when Dr. Ji is faced with decisions that could have different implications for Sorrento than the decisions have for us.
+In addition, such directors and officers may own shares of Sorrento or Aardvark common stock, options to purchase shares of Sorrento or Aardvark common stock or other Sorrento or Aardvark equity awards.
+These individuals' holdings of such common stock, options or other equity awards of Sorrento or Aardvark may be significant for some of these persons compared to these persons' total assets.
+Their ownership of any Sorrento or Aardvark equity or equity awards creates, or may create the appearance of, conflicts of interest when these directors and officers are faced with decisions that could have different implications for Sorrento or Aardvark than the decisions have for us.